Jesse Pinkman: Season 4

 Gus and Mike take Jesse on a trip to Mexico to have him teach Walt's formula to the cartel's chemists.
 Impressed with Jesse's skill, Gus seemingly arranges to have Jesse become their permanent cook.
 However, during a party, Gus uses a poisoned bottle of tequila to kill off the cartel's leadership, including its chieftain, Don Eladio Vuente (Steven Bauer).
 Jesse saves Mike, who is shot during the chaos, and Gus, who purposely drank the poisoned tequila to get the cartel to do the same.
 Afterward, Gus offers to hire Jesse as his full-time cook.
 Jesse accepts on the condition that Gus spares Walt's life.
 When Walt's wife Skyler (Anna Gunn) and his children receive protection from the DEA following a threat on Hank's life, Gus uses the information to portray Walt as an informant, further attempting to widen the gap between Walt and Jesse.
 Walt goes to Jesse's house to plead for help, but Jesse throws him off his property.

 Shortly afterward, Brock falls deathly ill.
 Jesse guesses that Brock has been poisoned by ricin and immediately assumes Walt is responsible.
 Jesse shows up at Walt's house and confronts him at gunpoint.
 However, Walt convinces Jesse that it was Gus who poisoned Brock, reminding him of Gus' willingness to kill children.
 Jesse eventually tells Saul about Gus' visits to cartel enforcer Hector Salamanca (Mark Margolis) at the latter's nursing home, leading Walt to visit Hector himself and talk him into luring Gus to the location.
-Gus is subsequently killed when Walt sets up and Hector activates a pipe bomb beneath the elderly drug lord's wheelchair.
-After learning of Gus' death, Walt storms Gus' superlab and rescues Jesse.
+Gus is subsequently killed when Walt sets up a pipe bomb beneath Hector's wheelchair, which the latter activates.
+After learning of Gus' death, Walt storms the superlab and rescues Jesse from Gus' men.

 After they destroy the superlab, Jesse reveals that Brock was not poisoned by ricin, but by lily-of-the-valley berries.
 Jesse realizes that Gus could not have poisoned Brock, but Walt assures him that killing Gus was the only course of action they could have taken.
 The final scene of the fourth season shows a potted lily-of-the-valley plant in Walt's backyard, revealing that Walt had poisoned Brock in order to regain Jesse's loyalty and spur him into action as part of Walt's plan to kill Gus.